A measure-valued HJB perspective on Bayesian optimal adaptive control: Introduction

 \subsection{Notation}

-Throughout, $\mu_0$ will be a given fixed probability measure on $\R$.
+Throughout, $\mu_0$ will be a given fixed probability measure on $\R$ with compact support.
 We denote by $\Pc$ the space of probability measures on $\R$ whose support is contained in the support of $\mu_0$; we equip this space with the topology of weak convergence rendering it a Polish space.
-Since we will assume that $\mu_0$ has compact support, we can work with e.g. the Wasserstein-$1$ metric, which we denote by $\Wc$.
+Since $\mu_0$ has compact support, we can work with e.g. the Wasserstein-$1$ metric, which we denote by $\Wc$.
 That $\mu_0$ has compact support also implies that the space $\Pc$ is compact.
 We denote by $\Pc^s$ the (closed) subset of probability measures supported in one single point.
 We write $C_b$ for the bounded continuous functions on $\R$.
+Finally, for any $\mu\in\Pc$ and $\varphi:\R\to\R$, we set $\mu(\varphi):=\int_\R\varphi(x)\mu(\dx)$.